 Research Between Cannabis And Anorexia

-It remains a gray area, but research suggests that cannabis is more helpful when anorexia is a side effect of a different condition, such as HIV/AIDS or cancer.
+It remains a gray area, but research suggests that cannabis is more helpful when anorexia is a side effect of a different condition, such as HIV/AIDS.
 When anorexia nervosa is the primary condition, research on the topic is, unfortunately, limited.
 What’s even more concerning is the fact that only a handful of states consider anorexia a qualifying condition for medical cannabis.
 Qualifying conditions vary widely between states, but you may see symptoms such as

 - Weight Loss